verlyn13/fedora-top-mesh/PHASE_COMPLETION_SUMMARY.md

 # Phase Completion Summary

-## 🎉 Fedora Laptop: Phase 1 & 2 Complete
+## 🎉 Fedora Laptop: Phase 1, 2 & 2.8 Complete

-This document summarizes the successful completion of both phases of mesh infrastructure deployment for the Fedora laptop node.
+This document summarizes the successful completion of all deployed phases of mesh infrastructure for the Fedora laptop node.

 ---